AP All-America teams dominated by LSU, Ohio State - WHIZ News

 The top-ranked Tigers also placed receiver Ja’Marr Chase and cornerback Derek Stingley on the first team.
 Young was joined on the first team by Ohio State by teammates Wyatt Davis, a guard, and Jeff Okudah, a cornerback.
 No. 3 Clemson’s only first-team All-American was linebacker Isaiah Simmons.
 No. 4 Oklahoma was represented on the first team by receiver CeeDee Lamb.

-No. 5 Georgia and No. 11 Wisconsin were the other teams with multiple first-team selections.
+No. 5 Georgia, Kentucky and No. 11 Wisconsin were the other teams with multiple first-team selections.
 Georgia placed tackle Andrew Thomas and safety J.R.
 Reed on the All-America team.

 Wisconsin running back Jonathan Taylor is the only player to repeat as a first-team All-American this season.
 Badgers center Tyler Biadasz also made the first-team.